pyOpenSci/software-peer-review/about/package-scope.md

-# WThehat Types of Packages that pyOpenSci Reviews
+# The Scope of  Packages that pyOpenSci Reviews

 ## What types of packages does pyOpenSci review?
 pyOpenSci reviews higher level software packages that support scientific workflows.